-The investment objective and policies of the GLG LLC Portfolio is set out below.
+The investment objective and policies of the GLG LLC Portfolios are set out below.

-The assets of the GLG LLC Portfolio will be invested with the aim of achieving the investment objective and in accordance with the investment policy of that Portfolio.
+The assets of each GLG LLC Portfolio will be invested with the aim of achieving the investment objective and in accordance with the investment policy of that Portfolio.
 They must also be invested so as to comply with: (1) the investment and borrowing powers and restrictions set out in the UCITS Regulations; (2) the Memorandum and Articles; and (3) the Prospectus and Supplement.

-Details of Recognised Markets for the Portfolio is set out in Appendix VI to the Prospectus.
+Details of Recognised Markets for the Portfolios are set out in Appendix VI to the Prospectus.

-At the date of this Supplement, the following GLG LLC Portfolio has been established with the following investment objectives and policies and subject to the restrictions specified in "Investment Powers and Restrictions" section of the Prospectus.
+At the date of this Supplement, the following GLG LLC Portfolios have been established with the following investment objectives and policies and subject to the restrictions specified in "Investment Powers and Restrictions" section of the Prospectus.

-MAN GLG GLOBAL EMERGING MARKETS DEBT TOTAL RETURN
+MAN GLG GLOBAL EMERGING MARKETS LOCAL CURRENCY RATES

-Man GLG Global Emerging Markets Debt Total Return's investment objective is to achieve a return in all market conditions over the long term primarily through investment in a portfolio of fixed income securities denominated in local currency or in the currencies of OECD countries and/or derivatives (as described below).
+Man GLG Global Emerging Markets Local Currency Rates' investment objective is to achieve a return over the long term primarily through investment in a portfolio of emerging markets local currency bonds, foreign exchange forwards and/or other derivatives (as described below).